TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_sdl.rst

    :alt: Pareto frontier of GP uncertainty vs Fréchet distance for the SDL demo

    (coloured by
-   BO step, viridis scale from early = dark to late = light).
+   BO step, viridis scale from early = dark yellow to late = purple).

-Each point
-is one BO-phase evaluation; the Pareto-optimal set (circled) achieves simultaneously the lowest Fréchet distance *and* the lowest GP uncertainty — the most reliable candidate LED settings identified by the BO loop.
+Each point is one BO-phase evaluation; the Pareto-optimal set (circled) achieves simultaneously the lowest Fréchet distance *and* the lowest GP uncertainty — the most reliable candidate LED settings identified by the BO loop.
+Three points are Pareto-optimal: two sit at low std (≈ 1 200–1 500, both late steps, one at Fréchet ≈ 15 000 and one at Fréchet ≈ 2 500), and a third stands well apart at moderate std (≈ 7 000) and by far the highest Fréchet distance in the run (≈ 130 000, around step 11–13) — worth keeping on the frontier only because nothing else matches its comparatively low std at that Fréchet distance.
+The remaining points scatter widely: several early-to-mid steps at std ≈ 1 200–2 000 with Fréchet 15 000–30 000, a handful at std ≈ 8 000–14 500 (late and early steps alike) with Fréchet 17 000–27 000, and one clear outlier (teal, std ≈ 10 500) at Fréchet ≈ 69 000.

-The EI acquisition drives a characteristic trajectory.
-Early BO steps (dark) scatter widely in both std and Fréchet distance as EI explores the 3-D RGB cube; these points are rarely Pareto-optimal because they either have high uncertainty (exploration queries) or high Fréchet distance (poor color match).
-From step 10 onward (lighter shades), successive EI selections converge toward the lower-left: std falls as the GP conditions on more observations, and the Fréchet distance falls as EI exploits the improving posterior.
-The Pareto-optimal points are almost exclusively late-step evaluations, confirming that the BO loop needed the initial exploration phase before it could identify both accurate *and* well-characterized LED settings.

-A key distinction from the PyBAMM and CAMD cases: in the SDL demo the GP cannot simultaneously achieve low Fréchet distance *and* low std at early steps, because EI deliberately queries high-uncertainty regions to build its model.
-The Pareto frontier therefore grows rightward (lower Fréchet) over time rather than downward (lower std).
-This confirms that EI's implicit Pareto trade-off prioritises model accuracy over uncertainty reduction — calibration checks in the early phase are expected to fail, and the frontier shows why.
+A key distinction from the PyBAMM and CAMD cases: in the SDL demo the GP does not achieve low Fréchet distance and low std in lockstep — the Pareto-optimal set spans an enormous range of Fréchet distances (2 500–130 000) and a meaningful range of std too (1 200–7 000), rather than std and Fréchet distance falling together as the run progresses.
+This reflects EI deliberately querying high-uncertainty regions throughout the run to build its model, not just in an early exploration phase.

 Convergence: running best Fréchet distance vs cumulative BO queries.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~